Skip to main content

 If you are evicted you might have to pay court costs.
 This will be around £500 if you're evicted by bailiffs and could be more if there's a hearing.

-Ask your council for help with costs if you've asked them for support but they say you must stay.
+Ask your council for help with costs if they say you have to stay until the bailiffs come.

 If the section 21 is not valid you can challenge the eviction in court.
 If the judge dismisses the case you can stay in your home and will not have to pay court costs.